State Authorization Policies

-Loyola University New Orleans is approved by Louisiana to participate in the National Council for State Authorization Reciprocity Agreements.
+Loyola University New Orleans has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
 The SARA – State Authorization Reciprocity Agreement initiative is a voluntary, regional approach to state oversight of postsecondary distance education.
 The reciprocity allows Loyola to offer its online programs in member states which include the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and all states except California.

-Currently, California does not require out-of-state non-profit accredited institutions like Loyola to register online programs without a physical presence.
+Currently, California does not require out-of-state non-profit accredited institutions like Loyola to register online programs without a physical presence with the State.

 Loyola Licensure -Track Programs might require additional state authorization to operate in some states.
 Please see the School of Nursing State Authorization List and Map for the School of Nursing State approvals.